giantswarm/apiextensions/README.md

 #### Upstream CRDs

-`apiextensions` generates Giant Swarm CRDs based on code in the `pkg/apis` directory and also aggregates upstream CRDs from various sources.
-Any repository that publishes CRDs as a YAML-formatted manifest of CRDs attached as an asset to a GitHub release can be used.
-The current set of upstream CRDs including target version is defined in `hack/assets.go` in the `upstreamReleaseAssets` map.
-Update the map and re-run `make` to update the upstream CRDs.
+`apiextensions` generates Giant Swarm CRDs based on code in the `pkg/apis` directory and also aggregates CRDs from various sources.
+Any repository that publishes CRDs as a YAML-formatted manifest of CRDs attached as an asset to a GitHub release ("upstream" CRDs) or in a source tree ("remote" CRDs) can be used.
+The current set of CRDs including target version is defined in `hack/assets.go` in the `upstreamReleaseAssets` and `remoteRepositories` variables for upstream and remote CRDs respectively.
+Update the values and re-run `make` to update the aggregated CRDs.

 #### Code Generation Tools